 Raskolnikov also questioned her poor, miserable, younger sister Polenka: "Do you know how to say your prayers?"
-Her answer is, "Oh, of course, we all know; have for ages; and now that I am a big girl, I say my prayers to myself, but Kolya and Lida say them aloud with mama.
-First they say 'Hail Mary' and then another one, 'God, bless and forgive our sister Sonya,' and then 'God, bless and forgive our second father,' because our first daddy is already dead, and this one is our second one, and we pray for the other one, too."
+Her answer was, "Oh, of course, we all know; we have for ages.
+Now that I am a big girl, I say my prayers to myself, but Kolya and Lida say them aloud with Mama.
+First they say, 'God, bless and forgive our sister Sonya,' and then, 'God, bless and forgive our second father,' because our first daddy is already dead, and this one is our second one."

 How is it that the Sonyas and Polenkas love God?
-Could their religion be only a pain-reliever like drugs or alcohol?
+Could their religion be only a pain reliever like drugs or alcohol?
 But drugs and alcohol destroy the minds of men.
 Her faith in God made Sonya so strong that she could bring to repentance the murderer Raskolnikov and lead him to become a new man.
 So there must be some kind of reality behind her faith.

-Sonya gave to Raskolnikov a cross and read to him from the Gospel.
+Sonya gave to Raskolnikov a cross and read to him from the Gospels.
 This made an undiscovered murderer surrender himself to the police, go to Siberia, and start a new life.
 What would have happened if she had given him the hammer and sickle and had read to him one of Stalin's tedious speeches or Marx's Das Kapital?